MicrosoftDocs/common-data-model-and-service/common-data-model/media-accelerator.md

 > [!div class="mx-imgBorder"]
 > ![Sports events screen](media/media-sports-events.png "Sports events screen")

+## Media Product Sales

-### Ticketing sales
+### Ticketing & Advertising Sales

-The new data entities include the ability to create solutions for ticketing, reservations, and seat management for media companies.
-This includes the building up of seat maps, the tracking of the seat inventory used within a venue, event, or individual attraction or conference session, and the subsequent productization and sales of individual or group tickets to those events.
+The Media Accelerator can be used to easily build new product sales applications that help to promote, sell, and manage media-specific products like subscription services, ticketing, and advertising.
+New ticketing data entities include the ability to build reservations and seat management solutions through seat maps; to assign and track available and blocked seat inventory used within a venue, event, or individual attraction or conference session.
+Then, th subsequent productization and sales of individual, seasonal, or group tickets to those events.

+Similarly, you can build an application that enables the creation and sales of advertising display products.
+There's a key focus on  display messaging sales at a physical venue (digital billboards, scoreboards, other signs spread across an arena or theme park).
+This includes the ability to specify ‘what, where, and when’ for display advertising, as well as to track and manage the sale and fulfilment of those advertisements and sponsorships.

 > [!div class="mx-imgBorder"]
 > ![Ticket sales dashboard](media/media-ticket-dashboard.png "Ticket sales dashboard")